-Bits Type Reset Description 15 15 R/W Oh Initiate Function Level Reset - A write of '1' initiates Function Level Reset to the 15 R/W 0b Function.
+Figure 51: Offset PXCAP + 8h: PXDC - PCI Express Device Control Bits Туре Reset Description 15 RW 0b Initiate Function Level Reset: A write of '1' initiates Function Level Reset to the Function.
 The value read by software from this bit shall always '0'.

-Bits Туре Reset Description 14:12 RW/ RO Impl Spec Max_Read_Request_Size (MRRS): This field sets the maximum Read Request size for the Function as a Requester.
+14:12 RW/ RO Impl Spec Max_Read_Request_Size (MRRS): This field sets the maximum Read Request size for the Function as a Requester.
 The Function shall not generate Read Requests with size exceeding the set value.
-11 RW/ RO 0 Enable No Snoop (ENS): If this field is set to '1', the Function is permitted to set the No Snoop bit in the Requestor Attributes of transactions it initiates that do not require hardware enforced cache coherency.
-This field may be hardwired to '0' if a Function would never set the No Snoop attribute in transactions it initiates.
-10 RW/ RO 0 AUX Power PM Enable (APPME): If this field is set to '1', enables a Function to draw AUX power independent of PME AUX power.
-Functions that do not implement this capability hardware this bit to 0b.
-09 RW/ RO 0 Phantom Functions Enable (PFE): If this field is set to '1', enables a Function to use unclaimed Functions as Phantom Functions to extend the number of outstanding transaction identifiers.
-If this field is cleared to '0', the Function is not allowed to use Phantom Functions.
-08 RW/ RO 0 Extended Tag Enable (ETE): If this field is set to '1', enables a Function to use an 8-bit Tag field as a Requester.
-If this field is cleared to '0', the Function is restricted to a 5-bit Tag field.
+11 RW/ RO Impl Spec Enable No Snoop (ENS): If this bit is set to '1', the Function is permitted to set the No Snoop bit in the Requestor Attributes of transactions it initiates that do not require hardware enforced cache coherency.
+This bit may be hardwired to '0' if a Function would never set the No Snoop attribute in transactions it initiates.
+10 RW/ RO 0b AUX Power PM Enable (APPME): If this bit is set to '1', enables a Function to draw AUX power independent of PME AUX power.
+Functions that do not implement this capability hardware this bit to '0'.
+09 RW/ RO 0b Phantom Functions Enable (PFE): If this bit is set to '1', enables a Function to use unclaimed Functions as Phantom Functions to extend the number of outstanding transaction identifiers.
+If this bit is cleared to '0', the Function is not allowed to use Phantom Functions.
+08 RW/ RO 0b Extended Tag Enable (ETE): If this bit is set to '1', enables a Function to use an 8-bit Tag field as a Requester.
+If this bit is cleared to '0', the Function is restricted to a 5-bit Tag field.
 07:05 RW/ RO 000b Max_Payload_Size (MPS): This field sets the maximum TLP payload size for the Function.
 As a receiver, the Function shall handle TLPs as large as the set value.
 As a transmitter, the Function shall not generate TLPs exceeding the set value.
 Functions that support only the 128 byte max payload size are permitted to hardwire this field to 0h.
-04 RW/ RO Impl Spec Enable Relaxed Ordering (ERO): If this field is set to '1', the Function is permitted to set the Relaxed Ordering bit in the Attributes field of transactions it initiates that do not require strong write ordering.
-03 RW 0 Unsupported Request Reporting Enable (URRE): This bit, in conjunction with other bits, controls the signaling of Unsupported Requests by sending error messages.
-02 RW 0 Fatal Error Reporting Enable (FERE): This bit, in conjunction with other bits, controls the signaling of Unsupported Requests by sending ERR_FATAL messages.
-01 RW 0 Non-Fatal Error Reporting Enable (NFERE): This bit, in conjunction with other bits, controls the signaling of Unsupported Requests by sending ERR_NONFATAL messages.
-00 RW 0 Correctable Error Reporting Enable (CERE): This bit, in conjunction with other bits, controls the signaling of Unsupported Requests by sending ERR_COR messages.
+04 RW/ RO Impl Spec Enable Relaxed Ordering (ERO): If this bit is set to '1', the Function is permitted to set the Relaxed Ordering bit in the Attributes field of transactions it initiates that do not require strong write ordering.
+03 RW 0b Unsupported Request Reporting Enable (URRE): This bit, in conjunction with other bits, controls the signaling of Unsupported Requests by sending error messages.
+02 RW 0b Fatal Error Reporting Enable (FERE): This bit, in conjunction with other bits, controls the signaling of Unsupported Requests by sending ERR_FATAL messages.
+01 RW 0b Non-Fatal Error Reporting Enable (NFERE): This bit, in conjunction with other bits, controls the signaling of Unsupported Requests by sending ERR_NONFATAL messages.